 When they turned it into the earned-land and tried to get it by their own means, they failed the most.
 There were times when they had a strategy that was fine, but whenever they altered God’s original plan, things went really off.

-As long as they stayed week, they kept to the plan.
+As long as they stayed weak, they kept to the plan.
 Let God be the boss, fulfill your calling, and watch the promised-land be delivered.